wcountiss/baseballpitch/Readme.txt

   - Trunk is mission 2 metrics in the accordion, and they are in HIPS by mistake as the first 2 metrics.

-Trends - SubTag Filter - ng-change not firing
+Trends - SubTag Filter - ng-change not firing (FIXED)

 get point to squash - dynamic tick distances, rect of ticks on top, 2 up to the keyframe Faster Load - 90 days on load, 365 on chart